fluentlabs-xyz/fluentbase/examples/README.md

 ## Deploy your app to the Fluent

 We provide a JS script for deploying apps, so before running it you must install required dependencies.
-Also make sure you have NodeJS installed.
+Also make sure you have Node.js installed.

 ```bash
 yarn